jorgehermo9/gq-legacy/README.md

 <summary><strong>&nbsp;FEATURES &nbsp;✨</strong></summary>
 <br>

-- **Filtering**: filter JSON objects getting only the fields you want.
+- **Filtering**: filter JSON objects getting only the fields you want, using a GraphQL-like syntax.
 - **Url and file compatibility**: it can read as input a JSON file, got from a url, a file or from stdin.
 - **All JSON types**: it supports all JSON types including arrays, objects...
 - **Aliases**: you can use aliases to rename fields in the output file.